Discernment: The Bridge Between Skepticism and Faith

 What Is Discernment?

 Discernment is the quiet wisdom that lives between doubt and certainty.
-It’s not overpowering skepticism, that rigid gatekeeper of only what can be proven.
-And it’s not blind faith, which leaps without question.
+It’s not overpowering skepticism, that rigid gatekeeper of only what can be proven—and it’s not blind faith, which leaps without question.

 Discernment holds both at once — and chooses carefully.